Asura-Codes/spa-on-blogger-api/README.md

 ## 🚀 Project Overview

 This is an experimental project designed to enhance my wife's blog UI by replacing the default Blogger interface with a modern Vue.js application.
-The goal is to create a more engaging and responsive reading experience while preserving all existing blog functionality.
+The goal is to create a blog that is more dynamic and responsive, and tailored to mobile devices, while maintaining all of its existing features.

 ## � Project Components